Children of Men: Sound

 Cuarón used a combination of rock, pop, electronic music, hip-hop and classical music for the film's soundtrack.
 Ambient sounds of traffic, barking dogs, and advertisements follow the character of Theo through London, East Sussex and Kent, producing what Los Angeles Times writer Kevin Crust called an "urban audio rumble".
 Crust considered that the music comments indirectly on the barren world of Children of Men: Deep Purple's version of "Hush" playing from Jasper's car radio becomes a "sly lullaby for a world without babies" while King Crimson's "The Court of the Crimson King" make a similar allusion with their lyrics, "three lullabies in an ancient tongue".

 Amongst a genre-spanning selection of electronic music, a remix of Aphex Twin's "Omgyjya Switch 7", which includes the 'Male Thijs Loud Scream' audio sample by Thanvannispen can be heard during an early scene in Jasper's house.
 During a conversation between the two men, Radiohead's "Life in a Glasshouse" plays in the background.
 A number of dubstep tracks, including "Anti-War Dub" by Digital Mystikz, as well as tracks by Kode9 & The Space Ape, Pinch and Pressure are also featured.

 For the Bexhill scenes during the film's second half, Cuarón makes use of silence and cacophonous sound effects such as the firing of automatic weapons and loudspeakers directing the movement of refugees.
-Classical music by George Frideric Handel, Gustav Mahler, and Krzysztof Penderecki's "Threnody to the Victims of Hiroshima" complements the chaos of the refugee camp.
+Classical music by George Frideric Handel, Gustav Mahler, Dmitri Shostakovich and Krzysztof Penderecki's "Threnody to the Victims of Hiroshima" complements the chaos of the refugee camp.
 Throughout the film, John Tavener's Fragments of a Prayer is used as a spiritual motif.

 Themes

-Several academics have thoroughly examined the themes of the film, with a primary focus on Alfonso Cuarón's creation of a dystopian landscape.
-One prominent aspect explored is the treatment of refugees, illustrating the regulation of life and the authoritarian tendencies mirrored in the extreme policies of the British government depicted in the film.
-Additionally, Marcus O'Donnell, a researcher, has characterized the film's political realism as a form of "visionary realism", encompassing various apocalyptic events rather than a singular one.
-Moreover, the film delves into the notion of political protection juxtaposed with physical life, particularly evident in its exploration of the status of the unborn child.
-Kee's body serves as the battleground for these conflicting forces, offering a critique of migration politics while simultaneously idealizing the future child.
-In the extra features on the film's 2007 DVD release, Slavoj Žižek claims, “I think that the film gives the best diagnosis of ideological despair of late capitalism, of a society without history.”